MAPSuio/UPC-H14/prize/problem.md

 enough to win.

 The prizes are ranged after value.
 The best team gets the most expensive prize, the second best team get the second most expensize prize, and so on.
+The iPhone has a value of `5790`.

 Which position does the commitee team have to end on in order to win the iPhone?